Expert Counsellor for Dementia

 However, in more severe cases, a collaborative approach that involves the expertise of psychologists and psychiatrists, in addition to counseling techniques, can greatly enhance the prospects of long-term recovery.

-Are All Mental Disorders Treated by Counselors?
+Are all Mental Disorders Treated by Counselors?

 Counselors are highly trained mental health professionals with the expertise to address a wide range of general and specific mental health concerns.